 Our rapid detox procedure contains and manages withdrawal symptoms which can be brutal and life-endangering if not correctly treated.
 We don’t use other opiates – sometimes called opiate replacements – to treat addiction.
 These include Suboxone, Subutex, and methadone.
 Our rapid detox for opiates takes less than two hours, and the required hospital stay is 2 to 3 days with an additional few days at our recovery center.

-Our Dihydrocodeine Treatment it has one exclusive location based in So.
+Our Dihydrocodeine medical detox treatments have one exclusive location based in So.
 California.
 This treatment gets you back to life, career, and family much quicker than other treatment programs.
-Extended recovery, is available for those who want to keep working towards healthy living.
-Our Domus Retreat aftercare program offers therapeutic, relaxing and holistic services to ensure patients return to a productive, opiate-free life when they are ready.
+Additional treatment is available at our Domus Retreat aftercare program.
+Domus Retreat offers therapeutic, relaxing and holistic services to ensure patients return to a productive, opiate-free life when they are ready.